 I want to pre-plan a simple cremation.
 What is the best way to set up a cremation plan in Albuquerque?

-More cremation providers are now offering online arrangement services, so all this can be done from the comfort of your own home.
+More cremation providers now offer online arrangement services, so you can do all this from the comfort of your home.
 Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.

 To discuss your options for pre-planning a simple cremation in Albuquerque, contact your local provider at (505) 209-3359.